Kamada Ltd.: History

 In May 2014, the company announced that it had not met the target set for the trial for a hereditary emphysema in inhalation.
 Following the failure of the experiment, the company's market value fell within a year from $500 million to $150 million.

 Products

-Alpha-1 anti-trypsin for infusion (AAT IV)
+Glassia: Alpha-1 Antitrypsin for infusion (AAT IV)

-Kamada's flagship product is Glassia, approved by the FDA to treat alpha 1-antitrypsin deficiency.
-The active ingredient in the drug is the protein alpha-1 antitrypsin, for patients with a genetic deficiency in that protein.
-The firm has a strategic agreement with Baxter for the marketing, distribution and licensing of the drug in the United States.
+Glassia is approved by the FDA to treat lung disease caused by alpha 1-antitrypsin deficiency.
+The active ingredient in the drug is the protein alpha-1 Antitrypsin (AAT).
+Glassia is indicated for patients suffering from lung disease called emphysema, due to a genetic deficiency in the AAT protein.
+Takeda holds the license to manufacture and distribute Glassia in the United States, Canada, Australia, and New Zealand, following a completed technology transfer from Kamada.
+Under the terms of the agreement between the companies, Kamada is entitled to royalties from Glassia sales in Takeda’s markets.
+In other countries where Glassia is available, Kamada partners with local distributors to sell the medicine.

 Production of immunoglobulins

 The company has developed a technological platform for the production of specific immunoglobulins (IgG's).
-It produces a specific antibody against the rabies virus, and a product for the treatment of HDN - disease of the newborn hemolytic (Hemolytic Disease of the Newborn) - a disease caused from Rh negative in the fetus.
+It produces a specific antibody against the rabies virus, and a product for the treatment of HDN – disease of the newborn hemolytic (Hemolytic Disease of the Newborn) – a disease caused from Rh negative in the fetus.